wang-bin/avbuild/README.md

 - X: cross build (for example, build win32 from linux/macOS using mingw, build rpi from windows/linux/macOS using gcc and clang)
 - ?: in plan
 - Empty: won't support

+clang+lld to cross build for windows is currently impossible, see https://github.com/wang-bin/avbuild/wiki/Using-Clang---LLD